-Erdem Gül is the Ankara Bureau Chief for the Cumhuriyet newspaper.
-He was imprisoned on November 26, 2015, along with the former editor-in-chief of the newspaper, Can Dündar, in relation with a news report on an alleged weapons transfer on trucks operated by the National Intelligence Agency (MİT) to Syria.
+Erdem Gül, the former Ankara Bureau Chief of Cumhuriyet newspaper, was imprisoned pending trial on 26 November 2015 along with the newspaper's former Editor-in-Chief Can Dündar over the newspaper's coverage of alleged illegal weapons transfer to Syria on trucks operated by the National Intelligence Agency (MİT) in 2014.

-Despite the sentencing, Gül remained free, pending the outcome of appeal.
+Gül remained free pending the outcome of appeal.

 The indictment against Dündar, Gül and main opposition Republican People’s Party (CHP) lawmaker and former journalist Enis Berberoğlu, who had allegedly provided footage of the trucks intercepted near the border with Syria, charged all three with “knowingly aiding a terrorist organization without being its member” and an additional lifetime imprisonment sentence for Berberoğlu on the charge of “disclosing classified documents for political or military espionage purposes.”

 On 24 May 2017, the seventh hearing in the trial was held by the Istanbul 14th High Criminal Court.
 The court adjourned the trial until June 14.
 At the end of the hearing on June 14, the court ruled to sentence Berberoğlu to life imprisonment, reduced to 25 years in jail, and immediately ordered his arrest, while deciding to separate the charge of “knowingly aiding a terrorist organization without being its member” from the file.